This article will help you to create a simple voice contact center with SmartQueue (ACDv2) technology.

 To delete a queue, use the SQDelQueue method.
 Here is a code example on how to delete a queue:

-An operator's workspace is a software environment in which an operator makes or receives calls.
-You can use any SDK to create an operator's workplace.
+An agent's workspace is a software environment in which an agent makes or receives calls.
+You can use any SDK to create an agent's workplace.
 Read more about different SDKs and their initialization here.

 In this article there is an example on how to use Web SDK.